• Advice center

 See if you qualify

-You can negotiate a settlement on your own, but that can quickly become complicated.
-We’ll explain how workers’ comp settlements work, what affects your potential payout, and what your options are if you receive an offer.
+Let's look at how workers’ comp settlements work, when you might get one, and what your options are if you receive an offer.

 What is a worker’s comp settlement?

 Not all workers’ comp cases end in a settlement, but many do.
-How much you get also depends on your workplace injury, the workers’ comp laws in your state, and some other factors we discuss below.
+How much you get also depends on your workplace injury, the workers’ comp laws in your state, and other factors that we discuss below.

 When will workers’ comp offer a settlement?

-However, a settlement offer could also come very early in the process.
-Giving you one lump-sum payment is much simpler for an insurer than navigating months of payments and medical care.
+In some cases, a settlement offer could also come very early in the process.
+Giving you one lump-sum payment early on is much simpler for an insurer than navigating months of payments and medical care.
+Early settlements also protect the insurer in case you have unexpected symptoms or setbacks during treatment.

 Another factor that can impact when you get a settlement is the time of year.
 Some insurance companies (or even workers’ comp lawyers) will push to settle before the end of the calendar year in order to get the settlement contract on their books for the upcoming tax season.